Kazmi-4/DGD3004_Ethenios/README.md

 * **Engine:** Unity 2022.3+ (Universal Render Pipeline)
 * **Visual Style:** Atmospheric Pixel Art with Dynamic Particle Systems

+## 🏗️ Game Design Architecture

+The following diagram illustrates the **Systems Architecture** of Ethenios.
+It visualizes how the narrative context wraps around the core gameplay loop and highlights the project's unique technical foundation: a custom **Simulation Event System**.

+### System Breakdown
+* **The Simulation Layer:** Unlike standard Unity scenes that reload on death, Ethenios uses a deterministic `Simulation Controller` and `HeapQueue`.
+This allows for an **Instant Reset Event**, rewinding enemies and tokens to their exact start states without loading screens.
+* **The Core Loop:** The `GameController` manages the frame-by-frame interactions between the Player (using custom `KinematicObject` physics) and the Stone Legion enemies (driven by modular `PatrolPath` logic).
+* **Feedback Systems:** Player actions immediately feed into the **Economy System**, updating the HUD and UI Controllers to track the collection of Aether Shards in real-time.

 ---

 ## 🌟 Key Features